What Is Spatial Computing?

 Once the device has a spatial map and understanding of the objects within a space, it can superimpose virtual objects that blend with the physical environment — like a preview of a new couch in your living room, or a virtual animal racing up and down your hallway.

-Spatial Computing Examples
+Spatial Computing Applications

 Manufacturing

-Spatial computing can be used in a manufacturing environment to provide three-dimensional step-by-step instructions for a specific process, or allow a worker to call a supervisor who can see what they’re doing and provide guidance through sketches and diagrams.
+Spatial computing can be used in a manufacturing environment to provide three-dimensional, step-by-step instructions for a specific process, or allow a worker to call a supervisor who can see what they’re doing and provide guidance through sketches and diagrams.
 (An early demonstration of the Microsoft HoloLens 2 for The Verge placed the reporter in front of an ATV with a missing bolt, providing holographic instructions for fixing it.)

 Spatial computing can also be used to display relevant data about the surrounding environment, like a machine’s temperature or how long an automated process will take to complete.
 These applications become particularly useful when presented through an AR or mixed reality headset, since this form factor frees up the wearer’s hands.